 To become an ice road trucker, you need several years of experience and a history of safe operation with a broad range of equipment.
 It's considered one of the most challenging ways to drive a truck but also one of the most lucrative.

-3. Oversized Load
+3. What is the Salary for Oversized Load Drivers?

 Oversized loads, also known as over-dimension loads, exceed the standard legal dimensions set by federal regulations.
 As a result, oversized haulers must display a higher than average skill in maneuvering loads such as construction equipment, wind turbines, mobile homes, and industrial machinery.
 These drivers must follow additional regulations that specify the routes and times of day these loads are legally allowed to move.
 As a result, an escort crew is often required, and some companies require the driver to hire their escort team.